Chris Conley (musician)

 Christopher Lane Conley (born February 29, 1980) is an American musician who is the lead-singer/rhythm guitarist of the rock band Saves the Day.
-He was the only remaining original member as well as major artistic contributor throughout their career.
+He is the only remaining original member as well as major artistic contributor.

-In May 2021, Conley was faced with abuse and grooming allegations.
-In a statement posted on Equal Vision Records' social media accounts, Conley took responsibility for some of his actions named in the allegations.

 Background

 Conley formed a band with a group of classmates at Princeton Day School.
 The band was originally titled Indifference, but later renamed Sefler.
 Conley has cited some of his early influences as the Smiths, Led Zeppelin, Billy Joel, Superchunk, the Smashing Pumpkins, Sunny Day Real Estate, Archers of Loaf, Screeching Weasel, Jawbreaker, Gorilla Biscuits and Lifetime.

 Sefler was originally composed of Conley, Bryan Newman, Chris Zampella and Justin Gaylord.
 They recorded a 3-track 7" entitled "13 Hours of Everything" one afternoon in a friend's basement.
 They then recorded a nine-track demo at Trax East Studio in New Jersey.
 While recording, a friend of the band (and later bassist), Sean McGrath, suggested that they change their name to Saves the Day, which they did.